MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-2016-1801.md

 > Only one forwarding extension can be enabled.

 5. In **Virtual Port**, add one or more port classifications and virtual network adapter port profiles.
 You can also create a port classification and set a default classification.
 6. In **Uplink**, add an uplink port profile or [create a new one](../vmm/network-port-profile.md).
-When you add an uplink port profile, it is placed in a list of profiles that are available through that logical switch.
+When you add an uplink port profile, it's placed in a list of profiles that are available through that logical switch.
 However, when you apply the logical switch to a network adapter in a host, the uplink port profile is applied to that network adapter only if you select it from the list of available profiles.
 7. In **Summary**, review the settings and select **Finish**.
 Verify; the switch appears in **Logical Switches**.

 ## Convert virtual switch to logical switch